wagnew3/Computer-Vision-Research-Powers-Surveillance-Technology/analysis-plots/README.md

 # Summary

-mega_analysis_keywords.ipynb: generate plots and statistics from paper and patent metadata
+* lexicon-based-analysis.ipynb: generate plots and statistics based on lexicon-based analysis of papers and patents

-manual_annotations.ipynb: generate statistics from manual annotation data
+* content-analysis.ipynb: generate plot and statistics from manual content analysis of papers and patents

-data: folder of data necessary for analysis
+* data: folder of data necessary for analysis

-figures: folder of generated figures
+* figures: folder of generated figures

-Generated figures match corresponding figures in the figures/ folder.
+Generated figures match figures in the figures/ folder.
 Runtime should be under 10 minutes.